 1. IoT Becoming Mainstream

-The much-hyped IoT will walk its talk fully in 2018.
+The much-hyped IoT will walk its talk fully in the future.
 About 8.4 million “things” are already part of the IoT ecosystem, a 30% increase from last year’s levels.
 Enterprises will start using IoT to deliver better products, services, and insights.
 IoT will permeate to the masses, and become mainstream and commonplace.

 Among specific sectors, IoT will revolutionize analytics in a big way, driving new smart solutions.
 A few possibilities include hyper-efficient fleet operations, intelligent traffic signals, and more.
 Tech giants such as Microsoft, IBM, SAS, and SAP are all heavily investing in IoT Analytics, offering a portent of the things to come.

 2. Edge Computing Offers Effective Real-Time Processing Solution

 The cloud and Big Data analytics analyze tons of data seamlessly.
 However, the sheer volume and velocity of data create time lag and some inefficiency.
 For instance, the cloud, for all its advantages, is not viable for IoT powered smart drones, autonomous vehicles, and other AI-powered smart devices.
 These devices need real-time and instantaneous data processing.
 Sending data from these devices “all the way” to the cloud is an inefficient and impractical method of processing data.

 Edge computing, which performs data processing at the edge of the network, near the source of the data, promises effective solutions to the shortcomings or limitations of the cloud and big data.

 Edge computing, for instance, allows IoT powered devices to connect and communicate instantly and seamlessly.

 Industry biggies, such as HPE and CISCO have already rolled out hardware and software to actualize Edge computing.
 IDC predicts 40% of all computing to happen at the edge in the next couple of years.